 Having a captive audience is a great way to show your knowledge and in turn, pick up some new leads that may well convert to customers.
 But you have to give your audience value and information that they want or need, rather than a sales pitch.

 This isn’t for everyone, but it is something worth considering.

 Using Google as the first port of call to search for something is still popular with many of us.
-For example, If someone is looking for a website designer or a Digital Marketing Agency the is a good chance that they will ask Google.
+For example, If someone is looking for a Digital Marketing Agency or Website Design Agency in Mullingar there is a good chance that they will ask Google.

 I read on Gavin Duffy’s Twitter account about a year ago that he thinks that word of mouth is being replaced by Google.

 So many businesses use social media marketing as their main form of marketing, but the smart money is investing in SEO.
 Yes, SEO isn’t an expense it is, in my opinion, an investment.

 Search Engine Optimisation, which is getting your business to appear on the first page of Google, is essential for service-based industries.

 Hopefully, I have given you 1 or 2 ideas that you hadn’t thought about before.